buck-co/save-async/README.md

     ```

 6. **Implement `CaptureState` and `RestoreState` Methods**
     <br>Implement the `CaptureState` method to capture and return the current state of your object.
-Then implement the `RestoreState` method to restore your object's state from the saved data. both of these methods will be called by the `GameState` when you call its save and load methods.
+Then implement the `RestoreState` method to restore your object's state from the saved data.
+Both of these methods will be called by the `GameState` class when you call its save and load methods.
     ```csharp
     public object CaptureState()
     {